stkim1988/IndoorVehiclePositioning/README.md

 ---
 ### Video results
+Note that the color results (perspective/orthographic bird's eye view) in videos are for visualization purposed to aid understanding, only a binary segmentation map is used overall stages of proposed system. <br />

 #### 1. 1:18 Testbed
 Below are demo videos of our indoor vehicle localization results in 1:18 scaled testbed.
 In this experiment, our trained SegNet[1] is used to obtain vehicles region as inputs of the proposed system.
 The demo videos consists of multiple windows as shown figures below.<br />
  - For single camera<br/>